-Whether it’s because of the recognizable orange flavour or the refreshing kick you get from sugar, Lucozade sets a bar high in the world of sport beverages.
+Whether it’s because of the recognizable orange flavour or the refreshing kick you get from sugar, Lucozade sets a high bar in the world of sports beverages.
+With options like Lucozade Original and Lucozade Zero, there’s something for everyone.
+But in an era increasingly focused on health, it begs the question: Is Lucozade actually good for you—or could it be bad?

 We’ve scrutinized Lucozade from top to bottom to help you answer this question with confidence.

-While different flavours vary in some ingredients, the original composition of the Lucozade original energy is based on carbonated water, glucose syrup and flavour enhancers like citric and lactic acid.
+While different flavours vary in some ingredients, the basic composition of Lucozade is based on water (some drinks contain carbonated water), glucose syrup and flavour enhancers like citric and lactic acid.

 Lucozade drinks also contain: